aws-samples/aws-eda-slurm-cluster/README.md

 * Rocky Linux 8 and arm64
 * Rocky Linux 8 and x86_64

-Note that in the ParallelCluster version all compute nodes must have the same OS and architecture.
+Note that in the ParallelCluster version, all compute nodes must have the same OS and architecture.

 ## Documentation

 [View on GitHub Pages](https://aws-samples.github.io/aws-eda-slurm-cluster/)

-To view the docs locally, clone the repository and run mkdocs:
+You can also view the docs locally,
 The docs are in the docs directory.
 You can view them in an editor or using the mkdocs tool.

 I recommend installing mkdocs in a python virtual environment.